-A.1.
-Letter of intent: Investigators wishing to develop a collaboration with the Adventist Health Study-2 (AHS-2) group to use the data archive are asked to initially e-mail a "letter of intent" to Dr. Gary Fraser, AHS-2 Director (gfraser@llu.edu) and/or Dr. Michael Orlich, Co-Director (morlich@llu.edu).
-The letter of intent should briefly describe the nature of the proposed hypothesis.
 A letter of intent may be submitted at any time throughout the year.
 It will be reviewed by Dr. Fraser and/or Dr. Orlich and the AHS-2 team of investigators at a regular monthly Coordinators' Committee meeting.
-If a project is judged feasible (given database resources), of substantial scientific interest, is not currently being pursued by another investigator, and is not currently under consideration (typically listed as a specific aim of a submitted or funded grant), the proposed investigation outlined in the letter of intent will be approved.
-It is also possible that the applicant will be asked to submit additional information, if it is unclear from the letter whether the research fulfills the requirements.
+If a project is judged feasible (given the biospecimen and data resources), of substantial scientific interest, is not currently being pursued by another investigator, and is not currently under consideration (typically listed as a specific aim of a submitted or funded grant), the letter of intent for collaboration will be approved.
+It is also possible that the applicant will be asked to submit additional information if it is unclear from the letter whether the research fulfills requirements.
 The applicant will be notified of the decision within approximately 30 days after the letter of intent was submitted.

 A.2.
-Study proposal: If the proposed investigation outlined in the letter of intent is approved, the applicant is asked to submit a 3-5 page proposal to the AHS-2 Proposal Review Committee (submit through Dr. Fraser or Dr. Orlich).
+Study proposal: If the proposed investigation outlined in the letter of intent is approved, the applicant will be asked to provide a more detailed description of the study to be performed with AHS-2 biospecimens.
+In a document of no more than 10 pages, the applicant should provide the information demonstrating the biospecimens are "fit for purpose" for the biomarker or other analyses proposed.
+Proposals should be submitted to Dr. Gary Fraser (gfraser@llu.edu) and/or Dr. Michael Orlich (morlich@llu.edu), and will be reviewed at the next available meeting of the Biorepository Advisory Group, which includes the PI of the AHS-2.
 Submission deadlines are March 15, July 15, and November 15.
 The proposal should include the following:

-- Rationale

-- Hypothesis being proposed

-- Scientific significance of the project

-- Cohort participant data variables required for analysis

-- Assurance of power

-- Anticipated weaknesses/challenges

-- Reasons for proposing use of AHS-2 data, rather than another source
+- Rationale - Hypothesis being proposed - Scientific significance of the project - Proposed biospecimens (and quantities) to be used - Proposed uses of the biospecimens (assays) - Reasons for proposing use of the AHS-2 biological samples, rather than another source - Discussion for foreseeable ethical implications of the analyses proposed - Any cohort participant data variables required for analysis

-- Curriculum vitae